I’ll show you my personal 3 step process to finding the best flight international deal 95% of the time – and all in just 20 minutes or less!

-Ok, so step #1 and step #2 can save you boatloads on cheap international flights.
+Ok, so step #1 and step #2 can save you boatloads on cheap flights for your trip.

-But wouldn't it be nice if there was a robot that would do the work for you every single day?
+But wouldn’t it be nice if there was a service that would do the work for you every single day?

 Following the above 3 step process should land you a really great international flight deal 9 out of 10 times.